ksurana21/revpref/README.md

     revealed preference axiom

       - `bronars` computes the power index proposed by Bronars (1987).
-        Bronars’ power is defined as the probability of rejecting a given rationality axiom given that the data is defined by an irrational behavior.
-Bronars suggests Becker’s (1962) approach for simulating an irrational behavior.
+        The Bronars power index is defined as the probability of rejecting a given rationality axiom given that the data is defined by an irrational behavior.
+Bronars suggest Becker’s (1962) approach for simulating an irrational behavior.
 More specifically, we simulate irrational demand by generating consumption choices that are uniformly distributed on the budget hyperplane.
-The function `power` computes the Bronars power index for any of three axiom (WARP, SARP, or GARP) at any efficiency level.
+The function `bronars` computes the Bronars power index for any of the three axioms (WARP, SARP, or GARP) at any efficiency level.

 ## Installation